WCAG

 Web Content Accessibility Guidelines

-WCAG are internationally recognized standards developed by the World Wide Web Consortium (W3C).
+WCAG are internationally recognized standards for digital content design developed by the World Wide Web Consortium (W3C).

-They define how websites and digital content should be designed and coded so individuals with a range of disabilities — visual, auditory, physical, speech, cognitive, language, learning, and neurological disabilities — can use them effectively.
+The standards define how websites and digital content should be designed and coded so that individuals with a range of disabilities — visual, auditory, physical, speech, cognitive, language, learning, and neurological disabilities — can use them effectively.

 The guidelines benefit people with disabilities, but also improves usability for all users, including older individuals and those using different devices.